-PEPS is a volunteer organization and volunteer facilitators play a critical role in being able to form more PEPS Groups and ultimately serve more parents.
-We currently form approximately 200 groups annually and recruit, train and place over 200 volunteers.
-The volunteer group leader’s ability to effectively facilitate a PEPS group directly impacts the overall satisfaction and outcomes of the group experience.
-It costs in excess of $300 to recruit and effectively train a single volunteer, over $60,000 to recruit and train 200 volunteers.
+We currently form over 260 groups annually and recruit, train and place over 240 volunteers.
+PEPS volunteer facilitators play a critical role in being able to form more PEPS Groups and ultimately serve more parents.
+The volunteer group leader’s ability to effectively facilitate a PEPS Group directly impacts the overall satisfaction and outcomes of the group experience.

-Consistent with our commitment to making PEPS as accessible as possible, program fees represent less than 50% of PEPS’ annual budget.
+Consistent with our commitment to making PEPS as accessible as possible, program fees represent less than 50% of the annual PEPS budget.
 For the remainder, we look to our community to help us continue provide a safety net for new parents.